jugmac00/til/python/difference-between-pytest-and-python-m-pytest.md

 Yesterday, I was recommended to have a look at [**Shopyo - Open inventory management and Point of sales**](https://github.com/Abdur-rahmaanJ/shopyo).

-As I am passionate about testing and CI, I always have a look at configuration files for newly discoverd projects.
+As I am passionate about testing and CI, I always have a look at configuration files for newly discovered projects.

 After I cloned the repository, I tried to run the tests.